 All gamma emitting radionuclides emit gamma rays which have a characteristic energy and abundance.
 Many radionuclides emit multiple gamma peaks each with a characteristic energy and abundance.
-The detection limit for any given radionuclide is
+The detection limit for any given radionuclide is dependent on both energy and abundance.
+For example, Bi-214 has an energy of 609 keV (46% abundance) and Th-230 has an energy of 67.8 keV (0.38% abundance).
+The detection limit for Bi-214 is therefore much lower than that for Th-230.

-1 Phone conversation 7 November 2014 between D. Dettrick and S. Brown.
+&lt;sup>1 Phone conversation 7 November 2014 between D. Dettrick and S. Brown.

-2 RPS No. 6 - National Directory for Radiation Protection (NDRP) July 2011 (www.arpansa.gov.au).
+&lt;sup>2 RPS No. 6 - National Directory for Radiation Protection (NDRP) July 2011 (www.arpansa.gov.au).